anoopkarnik/portfolio-boilerplate/README.md

 Every developer needs a portfolio.
 As the future of software is moving away from jobs to freelancing, consulting and solopreneurship.
 This is a minimal, reactive, portfolio of mine which can be easily modified, built using turborepo framework with next js packages

+My Portfolio Website built using this - https://anoopkarnik.net

 ## Starting Locally

 Clone the repo using: